islet-project/realm-manager/realm/README.md

 # Realm image

+This folder contains the realm image supporting application provisioning.
+It consists of:
+* the realm daemon, called [app-manager](./app-manager),
+* [initramfs](./initramfs) of the realm image,
+* root CA for checking the signatures of applications in [keys](./keys),
+* [linux-rsi](./linux-rsi) implements the RSI calls and exposes them to userland applications,
+* [mocked_host](./mocked_host) is a python script that allows to run this setup without entire stack, it simulates the warden daemon.

 ## Installing build dependencies

     sudo apt-get install autoconf autopoint libtool libsqlite3-dev python3-tomli python3-sphinx ninja-build libglib2.0-dev texinfo libclang-dev libdevmapper-dev